iit-DLSLab/morphosymm-rl/README.md

 - PPO with data augmentation
 - PPO with symmetry constraint in the NN

-Install this package with https://github.com/giulioturrisi/quadruped_rl_collection for now.
+Install this package with:
 ```bash
 pip install -e .
 ```
-You may need to install MorphoSymm manually for now
+You may need to install MorphoSymm manually for now.

-Use this repo in conjuction with
+Use this repo in conjuction with https://github.com/giulioturrisi/quadruped_rl_collection for now.

 This is a porting for IsaacLab of our paper: